replay-framework/replay/README.md

 * Move `app/play.plugins` to `conf/` and add all plugins you need explicitly (see the section on "Plugins").
 * Add the `app/<appname>/Application.java` and `app/<appname>/Module.java` (see the [RePlay example project](https://github.com/asolntsev/criminals/tree/master/app/criminals) for inspiration).
 * Play1's [`PropertiesEnhancer`](https://github.com/playframework/play1/blob/master/framework/src/play/classloading/enhancers/PropertiesEnhancer.java) was removed.
   * This enhancer reduces the boilerplate needed to make classes adhere to the "Java Bean" standard.
 In short: a *bean* is a Java class that (1) implements `java.io.Serializable`, (2) implements public getter/setter methods for accessing the state, and (3) implements the default constructor (a public constructor that takes no arguments).
 All `@Entity` annotated classes (e.g. model classes) should adhere to the Bean standard.
-Play1's `PropertiesEnhancer` creates the default constructor in case it is absent, creates getter/setter methods and intecepts access to public member fields (`obj.memberField;` and `obj.memberField = newValue;`) and replaces those with calls to the corresponding getter/setter methods.
+Play1's `PropertiesEnhancer` creates the default constructor in case it is absent, creates getter/setter methods and intercepts access to public member fields (`obj.memberField;` and `obj.memberField = newValue;`) and replaces those with calls to the corresponding getter/setter methods.
   * In for a large part the model code still works: adherence to the Java Bean standard is not strictly enforced.
   * In some cases the model code does not work without Play1's PropertiesEnhancer:
     * Runtime errors for lacking default constructors: simply implement them for all `@Entity` annotated classes.
 In most cases adding `public ClassName() {}` suffices.